ai4os/DEEPaaS/doc/source/user/v2-api.rst

   do not forget to add the ``location="form"`` and ``type="file"`` to the argument definition, otherwise it will not work as expected.

+Once defined, you will receive an object of the class described below for each of the file arguments you declare.
+You can open and read the file stored in the ``filename`` attribute.

+.. autoclass:: deepaas.model.v2.wrapper.UploadedFile

 Then you should define the ``predict`` function as indicated below.
 You will receive all the arguments that have been parsed as keyword arguments: